You are probably like most people and want to control your money, rather than have it control you.

 It all starts by having a money management system.

-Create a simple money management system that supports your lifestyle, enabling you to meet all your needs, and treat yourself and those you love without feeling guilty or worried.
+Create a simple money management system that supports your lifestyle.
+This will enable you to meet all your needs, and treat yourself and those you love without feeling guilty or worried.

 A large percentage of your success with money and creating your wealth will originate from the basics of knowing what you do with it.